1940 Newspaper Headlines

 What were the most significant events in 1940 that took over our national newspaper headlines?
 1940 news headlines are filled with stories of war and destruction as Europe was in the grips of the most deadly and destructive war that the world has ever seen: World War II.

 It was during this year that Germany invaded Denmark, Norway, France, Luxembourg, Belgium, and the Netherlands.
 It was also the year Germany began its terrible bombing crusade over London in what would become known as The Blitz, as they attempted to weaken the British Air Force.
-Over the ditch Roosevelt was elected for a third term of presidency and Walt Disney’s second feature length film “Pinocchio” premiered in New York City.
+Roosevelt was elected for a third term of presidency and Walt Disney’s second feature length film “Pinocchio” premiered in New York City.
 Find out more about this exciting year in history with an original newspaper which was printed at the time.

 8th January 1940

 Food rationing begins in Great Britain as a result of the Second World War.